redawg/eda-demo/README.md

 > At this point we are finished in EDA Controller.Let's pivot to AAP Controller.
 12. Log into your AAP Controller.
 You will need to have created the following resources:
   > - Machine Credential to access your RHEL host running Nginx
-  > - Service Now Credential
+  > - ServiceNow Credential
   > - Project that has this repo in it
   > - an Execution environment with the Service Collection in it.
-  > - Inventory that can be set to the job template that includes the node that we plan to kill nginx on.
+  > - Inventory that can be set to the job template that includes the node that we plan to kill Nginx  on.
 13. Create the Job Template See below:

   ![Alt text](<Screenshot from 2023-10-06 10-59-04.png>)